Janspiry/distributed-pytorch-template/README.md

 # Pytorch Template Using DistributedDataParallel

-This repository is a seed project for distributed training using pytorch, was built to customize datasets, networks, parameters and hyper-parameters quickly during the training and test.
-Every part can be modifications easily to build your network.
+This is a seed project for distributed pytorch training, was built to customize your network quickly.

 ------
 ### Basic Functions